AmanPriyanshu/EDCCT-Embedders-for-Deep-Contextual-Clustering-of-Tags/README.md

-# HackOffv3--Team--JSON-Bourne--EDCCT
+# EDCCT

-Team, JSON Bourne presents EDCCT ( Embedders for Deep Contextual Clustering of Tags ), a practical approach towards accurate contextual clustering of review tags.
+EDCCT ( Embedders for Deep Contextual Clustering of Tags ), a practical approach towards accurate contextual clustering of review tags.
 This repository is our submission for HackOff v3.0 Hackathon for the problem statement 1 of the Siemens Healthineers challenge.

 ## PROJECT NAME: